OfficeDev/office-scripts-docs/docs/resources/samples/get-table-data.md

 localization_priority: Normal
 ---

-# Output Excel table data (including hyperlink data) as JSON for usage in Power Automate
+# Output Excel table data as JSON for usage in Power Automate

-Often, it is beneficial to extract Excel table data as an array of objects (each item representing a row) in the form of JSON using Office Scripts.
-This helps with extracting the data from Excel in the same format that is visible to the user.
-Data can then be fed into other systems using Power Automate flows.
+Excel table data can be represented as an array of objects in the form of JSON.
+Each object represents a row in the table.
+This helps extract the data from Excel in a consistent format that is visible to the user.
+The data can then be given to other systems through Power Automate flows.

 _Input table data_

 ![Screenshot displaying input table data](../../images/table-input.png)

-A variation of this sample involves doing the same as described previously, but this time also selecting the hyperlink associated with one of the table columns.
-This allows data not readily available at the cell level to be surfaced in the JSON.
+A variation of this sample also includes the hyperlinks in one of the table columns.
+This allows additional levels of cell data to be surfaced in the JSON.

 _Input table data that includes hyperlinks_